Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Repeat this movement 15 to 20 times.

-Banded walks are among the best exercises for strengthening your glutes and increasing hip mobility.
+Banded walks are among the best exercises for runners and general fitness as it strengthens your glutes and increases hip maneuverability.

 - Use a resistance band that has moderate resistance.

 - Put the band around your ankles.

 - Keep your back aligned and feet shoulder-width apart.

 - Bend your knees at a 45-degree angle.

 - Walk forward or backward while keeping constant friction on the resistance band.

 Side-lying leg lifts (side-lying leg raises) are common exercises in Physical Therapy programs because they help keep hips and knees strong.